itsays-zqc/my-website/docs/faq/Installation.md

 ERROR: Could not find a version that satisfies the requirement max_optics_sdk~
 ```

-&emsp;&emsp;You should first check whether your Python version is 3.8.* as we currently only support this version.
+You should first check whether your Python version is 3.8.* as we currently only support this version.
 Additionally, ensure that the "wheels" folder contains the following three files:

 max_optics_local_sdk-2.3.0.4.630.2001-cp38-cp38-win_amd64.whl